-NOTE: If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
-Re-flush as necessary.
+Lingering Chlorine Taste: If a chlorine taste still lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
+Reflush as necessary.
 The vinegar solution may damage the water heater or the water filter, so both must be bypassed again before performing this operation.
+To add the vinegar solution, follow the same procedure used to add the sanitizer to the system.
+Refer to the Lingering Chlorine Taste detail in the previous section for instructions on how to flush the system with the vinegar solution.